 Lake in Armenia #1 Sevan

 Sevan is the largest lake in Armenia.
 The lake is located in the Gegharkunik region of Armenia, at 1,900 meters above the sea level.
 The total area is 1,240 km², and the maximum depth is 83 meters.
 The lake is surrounded by Pambak, Sevan, Geghama, Vardenis mountains.
 The beauty of this lake is the ancient monastery of Sevanavank which was built in 874.
 There is also a national park called "Sevan."
 It is home to 1145 species of high vascular plants.
 The park was founded in 1978 to protect the lake and its surrounding areas.
 It is a favorite place for fish lovers, as "Ishkhan" - the Armenian trout reproduces there.
-There also used to be an island in the lake, but the level of Sevan was lowered, and it became a peninsula.
+They're also used to be an island in the lake, but the level of Sevan was lowered, and it became a peninsula.

 Lake Sevan plays a vital role in our economy, as it is the primary source of low-cost electricity.
 It is also a great tourist attraction.
 As you know, we don't have direct access to the sea, and the territory around the Sevan is an excellent choice to have a rest in summer.
 There you will find public beaches, cottages, hotels, restaurants, etc. The beaches offer free parking spaces, playgrounds, medical aid stations, and rescue services.
 It is a popular destination not only for the Armenians but also for the tourists who visit our country in summer.
 If you also plan to travel to our country in hot weather, don't miss the chance to enjoy the beauty of this picturesque lake.